State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Constrained Reinforcement Learning

 Theorem \ref{theo_main_intro} claims that if the penalty coefficients are \emph{continuously updated} as in \eqref{eqn_stochastic_dual_descent_specified} with actions being chosen as $a_t \sim \pi(\lam_k)$, then the state-action \emph{trajectory} satisfies the constraints in \eqref{P:constrainedRL} and attains a reward that is within $\eta_\lambda B^2 / 2$ of optimal.
 This claim produces an \emph{algorithm} whose execution results in actions that are feasible and nearly optimal in the long term.
 This is notable because \eqref{P:constrainedRL} is not a convex optimization problem.
 Although not completely unexpected since recent results have shown that \eqref{P:constrainedRL} has null duality gap \cite{paternain2019constrained}.
 And indeed, a result analogous to Theorem \ref{theo_main_intro} for discounted constrained MDPs is part of \cite{ding2020natural}.

 The assumptions made in Theorem \ref{theo_main_intro} are customary.
 Assumption~(A1) merely asks for the existence of a feasible policy, while (A2) requires the rewards to be bounded, a necessary condition for producing feasible iterates.
 Assumption~(A3) is guaranteed if one can sample from the stationary distribution of the MDP.
 A common hypothesis in RL, specially for continuing tasks \cite{sutton2018reinforcement}.
 However, it is possible that (A3) might not hold in practice.
-Appendix \ref{app:sec_realizable} addresses this, replacing (A3) in a more technical variation of Theorem \ref{theo_main_intro}, for which the same guarantees are shown to hold with a judicious choice of the time horizon $T_0$.
+Appendix \ref{app:sec_realizable} addresses this, replacing (A3) in a more technical variation of Theorem \ref{theo_main_intro}.
+Under a judicious choice of the time horizon $T_0$, the same feasibility guarantees are shown to hold, with only a reduction of optimality ensuing.

 Hypotheses aside, there is however a caveat to Theorem \ref{theo_main_intro}.
 While notable for what it claims, it is also notable for what it does \emph{not} claim.
 Theorem \ref{theo_main_intro} does not guarantee that we are able to find an optimal policy $\pi^\star$.
 It is not possible to stop the iteration in \eqref{eqn_stochastic_dual_descent_specified} at some $k$ and claim that the policy $\pi(\lam_k)$ is close to optimal.
 This is a subtle yet fundamental issue because it precludes a claim that \eqref{eqn_stochastic_dual_descent_specified} finds the optimal policy.
 Instead, \eqref{eqn_stochastic_dual_descent_specified} generates \emph{trajectories} that are feasible and near-optimal by the \emph{continuous execution} of the primal iteration in \eqref{eqn_lagrangian_maximizers_rl} and the dual iteration in \eqref{eqn_stochastic_dual_descent_specified}.
 Section \ref{sec_discussions} covers a simple example to further clarify this point.